marco-ostaska/sl1cli-tools/README.md

 # License

-sl1cmd is released under the under GNU General Public License v3.
+sl1cmd is released under the GNU General Public License v3.
 See [LICENSE](LICENSE)